Koushal Kishor Mishra

-Kaushal Kishore Mishra (also Koushal Kishor Mishra) (born 1957) is a retired professor of political science at the Banaras Hindu University (BHU).
+Kaushal Kishore Mishra (or Koushal Kishor Mishra; 1 May 1957 – 10 October 2024) was an Indian academic who was professor of political science at the Banaras Hindu University (BHU).
 He was formerly the Dean (27th) of the Faculty of Social Sciences, Banaras Hindu University, preceding Arvind Kumar Joshi.
 Previously, he has been the head of the department of Political Science at Faculty of Social Sciences, Banaras Hindu University from 2014 to 2017.
 He has been the chair of the Pandit Deen Dayal Upadhyay Chair.
 He edited the Indian Journal of Political Science from 2016 to 2018.

 K.K.
-Mishra has been in media because of a number of controversial statements.
+Mishra had been in media because of a number of controversial statements.